zendeskgarden/react-components/.github/CONTRIBUTING.md

 template](PULL_REQUEST_TEMPLATE.md) will help us determine how to version your contributions.

-All changes are recorded in applicable package CHANGELOG files after your PR is merged.
+All changes are recorded in the [changelog](/CHANGELOG.md) after your PR is merged.

 ## Development Workflow